DiazAilan/DiazAilan/README.md

 - 👋 Hi, I’m @DiazAilan
 - 👀 I’m interested in Javascript's frameworks
-- 🌱 I’m currently reading Accelerate: The Science of Lean Software and DevOps
+- 🌱 I’m currently reading "Accelerate: The Science of Lean Software and DevOps" and "Clean Architecture"